danicat/read.dbc/README.md

 ## Submitting to CRAN

-First make sure all the checks are passing.
-(TODO: build a GitHub Actions pipeline)
+First make sure all the checks are passing by running `make cran`.

 Once ready, use `devtools::submit_cran()`.